DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

               6. 🚸Visibility and transparency—keep it open: publish the requirements and goals; audit them and publish the findings
               7. 🚸Respect for user privacy—keep it user-centric: involve end users, providing the right amount of information for them to make informed decisions about their data
 - 3.1.10 Trust by verify
     - ❄️**Trust but verify**: based on a Russian proverb, and no longer sufficient; it's the traditional approach of trusting subjects and devices within a company's security perimeter automatically, leaving an org vulnerable to insider attacks and providing intruders the ability to easily perform lateral movement.
 The trust but verify principle says that organizations should use auditing to ensure that control objectives are met.
+        - Trust but verify is a secure design principle that challenges assumptions of trust derived from certain criteria without trust being explicitly verified (e.g. traffic originating from an internal network)
 - 3.1.11 Shared responsibility
     - 🟣**Shared responsibility**: the security design principle that indicates that organizations do not operate in isolation
         - ⭐Everyone in an organization has some level of security responsibility